 Contact Our Social Security Disability Lawyers in Tulsa

-At the Edwards Law Firm, we understand the role that Social Security Disability benefits plays in the lives of disabled individuals.
+At the Edwards Law Firm, we understand the role that Social Security Disability benefits play in the lives of disabled individuals.

-Our attorneys have a strong understanding of the requirements needed to appeal the SSA’s decision, and will provide you with a free, no obligation consultation to review your claim and determine if you have a valid case.
+Our attorneys have a strong understanding of the requirements needed to appeal the SSA’s decision and will provide you with a free, no-obligation consultation to review your claim and determine if you have a valid case.
+Learn more about our other practice areas here.